Should The Driveway Be Higher Than The Lawn? [And What Type Of Border To Use!]

 • Both borders and edging create a clear visual division between your lawn and driveway.

-• Edging and some types of borders also help keep grass and weeds from growing into your drive.
+• Edging and some types of borders also help keep grass and weeds from growing into your driveway.

-• If you have a gravel drive or parking area, certain types of edging and border keep the gravel from spilling out into the lawn.
+• If you have a gravel drive or parking area, certain types of edging and borders prevent the gravel from spilling onto the lawn.

 Belgian Blocks